 As part of the multi-disciplinary process, the unique needs of the child will be identified and evaluated.
 If cognitive and adaptive delay is a suspected area, a school psychologist or other trained licensed personnel will select and administer valid and reliable instruments based upon the student's needs.
 Results of testing and observational instruments shall be reported and documented as part of an empirical body of evidence.
 No one procedure can be the sole determiner of whether a child has a disability or to determine a specific educational plan.
 Multiple sources of information must be considered to define the pervasive level of support required by the student and to identify areas of strength as well as areas of need.
 A comprehensive review would be expected to address the following areas: academics; communication; self-care; daily living; social skills; access to the community; self-direction; health and safety; leisure; and work.
-Adaptive skills should be commensurate with the scores from the cognitive evaluation.
+Adaptive skills should be commensurate with the scores from the cognitive evaluation and must also indicate that the student is functioning in the most significant classification ranges.